pnp/blog/content/post/sharepoint-framework-community-call-29th-of-july-2021.md

 Yep!
 Nice wave action.
 Great seeing you this week.
 Looking forward to seeing you again in August.
 Data for Hugo:  24 left-handed wavers, 4 right-handed wavers, 2 bi-handed wavers and 4 non-handed wavers.
-But wait, now there\'s 35 wavers!
+But wait, now there's 35 wavers!
 Data corruption.
 **Actions:**

 -   Register for Sharing is Caring Events: